kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 ![](climate_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-# Exercise IV: Arctic Sea Ice?
+# Observe of Arctic Sea Ice Area.

+Data source:

 - <http://nsidc.org/data/G02135>
 - <ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/north/daily/data/N_seaice_extent_daily_v3.0.csv>

-## Question 1:

-- Describe the data set: what are the columns and units?
+## Background information of the Data:

 There are 6 columns in the original file.
 Three of them are the time (in year, month, and day of each recording.
 One column represents the quantity (extent) of sea ice in 10^6 sq km.
-The other 2 columns indicates missing data and source of data.
-We expurgated the data and left only 2 columns: the time of recording and the extent of sea ice at that tiume.
+The other 2 columns indicate missing data and the source of data.
+We expurgated the data and left only 2 columns: the time of recording and the extent of sea ice at that time.

-- Where do these data come from?

 The data come from NSIDC (National Snow and Ice Data Center)

-- What is the uncertainty in measurement?
-Resolution of the data?
-  Interpretation of missing values?

-The uncertainty in measurement may arise from tiny inaccuracy of data measurment tools.
-Besides, the resort to time-series analysis may involve small extent of interpolation, so the measurement may not be exactly accurate and certain.The resolution of the data is 2 days, as each recording time is separated by 2 days.There is no missing values as they are all left as 0.
+The uncertainty in measurement may arise from tiny inaccuracy of data measurement tools.
+Besides, the resort to time-series analysis may involve a small extent of interpolation, so the measurement may not be exactly accurate and certain.
+The resolution of the data is 2 days, as each recording time is separated by 2 days.
+There are no missing values as they are all left as 0.
 In other words, this data sheet is consistent and complete.

-## Question 2:

-Construct the necessary R code to import this data set as a tidy `Table` object.
+## Dataset visualization using R:

 ``` r
 ArcticIce<-read_csv("ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/north/daily/data/N_seaice_extent_daily_v3.0.csv",